Philipp238/LatentSync/README.md

 </div>

+## Performance Optimization

+The setup is done as described below with running setup.sh.

+The file inference_profile_starting_point.prof shows the performance at the beginning.
+It can be visualized, e.g., with snakeviz (pip install snakeviz).

+The main optimization is the possibility to use batches, more detailed explanations are given in the PDF.

 ## 🔥 Updates

 - `2025/06/11`: We released **LatentSync 1.6**, which is trained on 512 $\times$ 512 resolution videos to mitigate the blurriness problem.
 Watch the demo [here](docs/changelog_v1.6.md).